Making Christopher Park a National Park

 Will designating this area as part of the NPS affect current landmarks laws and designations?

 As the NPS is first and foremost a preservation organization, this designation will not affect any current landmarks laws and designations within the park and surrounding area.

 What will NPS presence at Christopher Park mean for the surrounding area?

 Once Christopher Park has been established as a National Park/Monument, the NPS will then work with the community groups within the area and across NYC to get the whole story of LGBT rights surrounding the park and the Stonewall Inn.
 This will ensure the creation of the most historically accurate narrative.
-The NPS hopes to start leading occasional interpretive tours not only through the park but also the surrounding area in order to better tell the story of the fight for gay liberation and the places around Christopher Street and the Stonewall that not only added to this fight but the development of a strong LGBT community as well.
+The NPS hopes to start leading occasional interpretive tours not only through the park but also the surrounding area in order to better tell the story of the fight for gay liberation, and how the places around Christopher Street and the Stonewall not only added to this fight but also the development of a strong LGBT community as well.
 The NPS hopes that this designation of Christopher Park will pave the way for many more LGBT sites to be included within the NPS and national narrative.
 For Christopher Park, they hope to work with the former and preexisting communities to find the best possible ways to tell their stories and develop this narrative.